-OVER THE COUNTER DERIVATIVES a. a.
-By attaching current market values to contracts (marking to market), obtain the current replacement cost of all contracts with positive values. b.
-To obtain a figure for potential future credit exposure (except in the case of single currency "floating/floating interest rate swaps" in which only the current replacement costs will be calculated), the notional principal amounts or values underlying the firm's aggregate positions are multiplied by the following percentages: Residual Maturity Interest Rate Contracts Foreign Exchange Contracts One year or less Nil 1% More than 1 year 0.5% 5% C. The credit equivale future credit expos replacement cost and potential
+OVER THE COUNTER DERIVATIVES

+- a.
+By attaching current market values to contracts (marking to market), obtain the current replacement cost of all contracts with positive values. - b.
+To obtain a figure for potential future credit exposure (except in the case of single currency "floating/floating interest rate swaps" in which only the current replacement costs will be calculated), the notional principal amounts or values underlying the firm's aggregate positions are multiplied by the following percentages:

+Residual Maturity Interest Rate Contracts Foreign Exchange Contracts c.
+The credit equivalent is the sum of current replacement cost and potential future credit exposure.

+One year or less Nil 1% More than 1 year 0.5% 5%